LaunchCodeEducation/skills-back-end-java/java4python/introduction/README.md

 ### Comments

-Before looking at our "Hello World" program, let's start by covering the easiest piece of syntax in any programming language: comments.
+Before looking at our "Hello, World" program, let's start by covering the easiest piece of syntax in any programming language: comments.

 In Python we were able to insert comments in two ways.
 Single line comments begin with `#` and multi-line comments (aka docstrings) are surrounded by triple-quotes, `"""`.